 In autoprovisioned or preprovisioned VCFs, the automatic VCP conversion feature is enabled and automatically configures SFP+ and QSFP+ interfaces into VCPs.
 You do not need to manually configure VCPs.

 If you want to configure an SFP+ or QSFP+ interface into a network interface, disable LLDP on that interface.

 - Interconnect all other spine devices to all other leaf devices using supported VCP interfaces.

 - Install the VCF feature licenses.

-For a VCF deployment, two license keys are recommended for redundancy—one for the device in the master Routing Engine role and the other for the device in the backup Routing Engine role.
+For a VCF deployment, two license keys are recommended for redundancy—one for the device in the primary Routing Engine role and the other for the device in the backup Routing Engine role.

 To purchase a feature license for VCF, contact your Juniper Networks sales representative (https://www.juniper.net/us/en/contact-us/sales-offices).
 The Juniper sales representative will provide you with the feature license files and license keys.
 You will be asked to supply the chassis serial number of your switch; you can obtain the serial number by running the show virtual-chassis command.